-S plot The two Streamside plots are projected to the nearest watercourses to the two X plot locations that are farthest apart in the 1km square.
+S plots The two Streamside plots are projected to the nearest watercourses to the two X plot locations that are farthest apart in the 1 km x 1 km square.
 This gives two random samples of the watercourses in the square.
-10 x 1m
+10 m x 1m

 W plots Three further Waterside plots are used to sample additional watercourses.
 Two plots are located in a stratified random fashion to sample types of watercourse not sampled by the S plots.
-One Waterside plot is then placed at the centre of the RHS sampling stretch.
-10 x 1m
+One W plot is then placed at the centre of the RHS sampling stretch.
+10 m x 1 m